philippeZim/JP_Morgan_Chess/README.md

 ### General Describtion
 This repository marks the plane on which the glorious quest of phillipe and jakob takes place.
 A Quest to build their own Chess Game!!!
-They are only armed with the programming language scala, the build tool sbt and thier wits.
+They are only armed with the programming language scala, the build tool sbt and their wits.
 Will the classes of Marco Boger and the depths of the internet be enough for them to figure it out?
 Will they prevail in thier journey to a full working chess game?
+Will they achieve their goal and resist the sweet temptation of Variables and loops to ascend to fully functional programming?
 Find yourselves in our comfy repository on a regular basis to see their latest achievements.

-### How to play Chess yourself
+### How to setup our Chess-Game

-To play Chess with our glorious implementation.
+To play Chess with our glorious implementation one must prepare.
 Follow these steps, young lad':

 First, one must download the scala programming language from it's source.
 Look here: